 Lipoid pneumonia is also commonly associated with e-cigarette use.
 This condition is caused when fat or oil gets into the lungs, causing the air sacs to become inflamed and fill with fluid.
 Since e-cigarette liquids often contain oils, this explains the link between vaping and certain cases of lipoid pneumonia.

 Vaping can also potentially lead to a collapsed lung, also known as pneumothorax.

 Collapsed lungs are typically caused by an abnormal accumulation of air in the space between the lungs and the chest cavity, but can also happen when air blisters on the top of the lungs rupture.
 These blisters are normally harmless unless they burst, which both smoking and vaping have been shown to increase the risk of causing.

 Vaping and lung cancer

-We will never know the damage of newly introduced cancer and disease ‘risk factors’ until they have had time to be monitored and tested, in which case, by that time it may be too late for people who have already experienced serious illness from vaping.
+We will never know the damage of newly introduced cancer and disease ‘risk factors’ until they have had time to be monitored and tested — and by that time, it may be too late for people who have already experienced serious illness from vaping.

 If you are concerned about the effects that smoking might have or have already had, on your health, the safest way to check is by booking a health assessment with us at Echelon Health.

 Having a health assessment is the only way to discover what is going on inside your body before it is too late.
 The earlier you can detect a health condition, the earlier you can get treated and the higher your likelihood of survival will be.